MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/05-formatting-aliases-providers-comparison.md

 Be careful when using methods to transform data because you can run into unforeseen problems, such as failing the _Turkey Test_.
-For an example, see the blog article titled [Using Pester to Test PowerShell Code with Other Cultures][].
+For an example, see the blog article titled [Using Pester to Test PowerShell Code with Other Cultures][Using Pester to Test PowerShell Code with Other Cultures].
 My recommendation is to use an operator instead of a method whenever possible to avoid these types of problems.

 While the comparison operators can be used as shown in the previous examples, I normally find myself